 The efficacy of LEQEMBI was evaluated in two double-blind, placebo-controlled, parallel-group, randomized studies (Study 1, NCT01767311; Study 2 NCT03887455) in patients with Alzheimer's disease (patients with confirmed presence of amyloid pathology and mild cognitive impairment [64% of patients in Study 1; 62% of patients in Study 2] or mild dementia stage of disease [36% of patients in Study 1; 38% of patients in Study 2], consistent with Stage 3 and Stage 4 Alzheimer's disease).
 In both studies, patients were enrolled with a Clinical Dementia Rating (CDR) global score of 0.5 or 1.0 and a Memory Box score of 0.5 or greater.
 All patients had a Mini-Mental State Examination (MMSE) score of ≥22 and ≤30, and had objective impairment in episodic memory as indicated by at least 1 standard deviation below age-adjusted mean in the Wechsler-Memory Scale-IV Logical Memory II (subscale) (WMS-IV LMII).
 Patients were enrolled with or without concomitant approved therapies (cholinesterase inhibitors and the N-methyl-D-aspartate antagonist memantine) for Alzheimer's disease.
-Patients in each study could enroll in an optional long-term extension.
+The dosage of 10 mg/kg once every 2 weeks was assessed in the 18-month placebo-controlled portions of Study 1 and Study 2 and continued in the optional long-term extension in each study.
+Transitioning to 10 mg/kg once every 4 weeks after 18 months of dosing is supported by pharmacokinetic and pharmacodynamic modeling using observed data [see Clinical Pharmacology (12.2)]; however, there are limited data to assess the long-term clinical benefit of transitioning to the dosing regimen of 10 mg/kg once every 4 weeks[see Dosage and Administration (2.2)].